NLeSC-GO-common-infrastructure/marzipan/templates/README.md

   TARGET = "vdc",
   TYPE = "swap"]
 ```
-This section defiines a swap partition
+This section defines a swap partition.

 ```
 MEMORY = "32768"
 MEMORY_UNIT_COST = "MB"
 ```
-This specifies the VM's RAM allocation, anmd finally the following defines it's network connection. `NETWORK` and `NETWORK_UNAME` can be adpated, but this is not required
+This specifies the VM's RAM allocation, anmd finally the following defines it's network connection. `NETWORK` and `NETWORK_UNAME` can be adpated, but this is not required.

 ```
 NIC = [